 18. Rice cakes

-Rice cake is a simple snack that is made from puffed red, white, or brown rice.
+Rice cake is a simple but high-fiber snack made from puffed red, white, or brown rice.
 You can buy it from the market or make it at home and enhance its nutritional value by topping it with veggies mixed with seasoning and herbs.
 You can also add yogurt or cheese to make a customized rice cake for your child.

 19. Vegetable muffins

 A muffin is a classic snack that has several sweet and savory varieties.
 You can serve your child savory muffins to let them enjoy some veggies that they usually don’t like eating.
 Also, add a protein source, such as pulses, legumes, beans, cheese, cottage cheese, or tofu, to make the muffin more nutritious.

 Spaghetti is traditional Italian pasta made from durum wheat and semolina.
 But did you know that you can make spaghetti with zucchini?
 Yes, you can grate zucchini in spirals using a vegetable spiralizer and turn it into a flavorsome snack for your children.

 Add different veggies, pesto sauce, and chopped nuts to the spiraled zucchini and pan-fry everything for seven to ten minutes.
 Your tasty snack is ready!

 21. Rainbow pizza

 Though conventional pizzas are not healthy for children, this savory dish overcomes drawbacks.
 It is colorful and packed with the goodness of various vegetables.
 Use cherry tomatoes, orange bell peppers, zucchini, corn, purple cabbage, and red onions to create the rainbow effect, the greatest attraction for children.
 Using a whole wheat or multigrain pizza base adds to the health quotient.